StackStorm/st2/docs/install.md

 #### Deployment Script Installation

 Once you have your credentials you can download our deployment script and use it to install all the prerequisites and the Stanley packages.
-With this script, you can jump straight to the Configuration section.
+After downloading and running this script, you can jump straight to the Configuration section.

-Ddownload the following script, and edit the USER and PASS variables to match the credentials you received from StackStorm.
+Download the following script, and edit the USER and PASS variables to match the credentials you received from StackStorm.

     https://ops.stackstorm.net/releases/stanley/scripts/deploy_stan.sh